F33RNI/Liberty-Way/README.md

 ### Building and running
 Liberty Way is a cross-platform application and has been tested on Linux and Windows.
 You can try running the application on any other operating system.
 But you first need to build the OpenCV-contrib library (**The releases include libraries for Windows and Linux**).
-Builded binary JAR-file can be found in releases as well as in the main branch (Liberty-Way.jar file)
+Builded binary JAR-file can be found in releases.

 All of the controls is performed only from the browser.